Embedded Software: Customer Hardware, DSP applications.

 MATLAB Arduino

-• Modeled magnetic field strength and spatial geometry using the Biot-Savart law and complete elliptic integrals in Python, ensuring field lines oriented perpendicularly to fluid flow to maximize yield stress activation up to 5.8 kPa
+- Modeled magnetic field strength and spatial geometry using the Biot-Savart law and complete elliptic integrals in Python, ensuring field lines oriented perpendicularly to fluid flow to maximize yield stress activation

 MATLAB Simulink